cornernote/minetest-modulator_game/mods/skyblock/README.txt

 -- What else will this change in my game? --

-Some thigs have to be different in the minetest default mod because mapgen is disabled:
+* WARNING * - this mod will disable all map generation in any world the mod is active!

+Because of this, some things have to be different:
+- death results in restarting at a new position (you lose)
-- falling below skyblock.WORLD_BOTTOM results in death and loss of items
+- falling below skyblock.WORLD_BOTTOM results in death
-- lava and water collide to make stone
+- flowing lava and water collide to make stone
 - dig stone to randomly drop some items
+- crafts to allow access to all items
-- prevent chopping down treeswith bare hands
+- prevent chopping down trees with bare hands
 - abm and function to grow trees so the shape is different
 - abm to turn dirt to dirt_with_grass and back